Oil3/Quicklook-Netron/README.md

 ##

-Once the app is launched, the WebM Quicklook extension appears in  `Extensions` from `General` in macOS' `System Settings`, and disapears if app is deleted.
+Once the app is launched, the Quicklook Netron extension appears in  `Extensions` from `General` in macOS' `System Settings`, and disapears if app is deleted.

 Notarized and gatekeeper-approved.